What Is The Difference Between Gross Income And Total Income

 Definition

-Gross Total Income is the total income received by a person or entity before various deductions, such as taxes and other benefits, are made.
+Gross Total Income is the Total Income received by a person or entity before deductions under Chapter VI-A are applied.
 It encompasses all forms of revenue, including wages, capital gains, business earnings, and other types of income.

 Total Income is the amount of income left over after all allowed deductions under the Income Tax Act have been deducted.
-It is basically the Gross Total Income less the subtraction.
+It is basically the Gross Total Income after applicable deductions.

-TaxInstead of using the gross total income, taxes are computed on the entire income.The total income is used to calculate taxes immediately.
+TaxInstead of using the Gross Total Income, taxes are computed on the entire income.The Total Income is used to calculate taxes under the applicable income tax slabs.

 Components